matosjoaops/dockerlive-study/dockerlive-instructions/instructions.md

 ![](./images/quick_fix.png)

 To detect some problems, the extension needs to generate an alternative Dockerfile in the background and compare it with the one being edited.
 Because of this, the first time a Dockerfile is opened, the extension will automatically start the generation.
 This process can take some time and the progress can be tracked in the bottom-right corner of the editor.
 Until this process is finished, no diagnostic information will be shown.
-Furthermore, until the generation is complete a file called "Dockerfile.strace" will show up in the current directory, this is a temporary file that is required to perform the generation and should be ignored.
+Furthermore, until the generation is complete a file called "Dockerfile.strace" will show up in the current directory, this is a temporary file that is required to perform the generation and should be **ignored**.
 This file will be deleted automatically once the generation is complete.

 ![](./images/generation_progress.png)